enricobottazzi/voting_example/README.md

 - Variable definition - maybe the `value` input should be called `privateKey` and the `root` inside Mkt2VerifierLevel() can be defined as `nextLevelRoot` to not confuse it with the merkle root
 - What is F?
 Creating elements field?
 What does it mean?
+- In order to run the Mkt2Verifier(nLevels) we need to create another circuit that instanties it.
+This is done inside ./test/circuits/mkt2_tester.com.
+Why is that?
+What does it mean?
 - Add proof generation and verification
 - Add nullifier
 - Test doesn't work.
-- In order to run the Mkt2Verifier(nLevels) we need to create another circuit that instanties it.
-This is done inside ./test/circuits/mkt2_tester.com.
-Why is that?